whitneyburton/portfolios/students/1508/ross-edfort/20160121-ross_edfort-m3.md

 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/1f398f1db159a6cc79689e0dc760bfdb404fa3d2/ruby_03-professional_rails_applications/self_directed_project.md)

 GitBetter Graphs is an app designed for any Github user to be able to see better and more condensed statistics and graphs for any of their repositories.
 Authenticated users can also search for any Github user and explore their repositories

-(evaluation comments)

-(evaluation scores)
+Evaluated by: Tess

+Comments: Great UX, very polished app.
+Lagged bad on large repos

+Scores:
+* completion: 3.5
+* organization: 3
+* test-driven-development: 3
+* code-quality: 4
+* user-experience: 4
+* performance: 3

 ---